-- Pupil passports are created to communicate information about SEN pupils. - Pupil targets are written to address their barriers to learning. - The SENDCO will inform teachers of the pupils' needs and also support the teachers, by providing advice. - Pupil intervention/support is recorded and analysed via provision maps.

-- Pupils with statements/Education, Health Care Plans (EHCP) will have annual reviews to evaluate their progress; these involve the SENDCO, parents/ carers, child and other professionals when appropriate. - All SEND pupils will be given the opportunity to access the KS3, and KS4 curriculum.
-Pupils may require intensive intervention in the 'Orchard Centre'. - Pupils in the 'Designated Provision' will have a tailored curriculum matched to their needs. - Class teachers will make regular assessments of progress for all pupils and identify those whose progress is significantly slower than that of their peers starting from the same baseline; Fails to match or better the child's previous rate of progress; Fails to close the attainment gap between the child and their peers or widens the attainment gap.
+- Pupil passports are created to communicate information about SEN pupils. - The SENDCO will inform teachers of the pupils' needs and also support the teachers, by providing advice. - Pupil intervention/support is recorded and analysed via provision maps. - Pupils with statements/Education, Health Care Plans (EHCP) will have annual reviews to evaluate their progress; these involve the SENDCO, parents/ carers, child and other professionals when appropriate. - All SEND pupils will be given the opportunity to access the KS3 and KS4 curriculum.
+Pupils may require intensive intervention from the Pupil Achievement Centre. - Pupils in the Designated Provision will have a tailored curriculum matched to their needs.

-This may include progress in areas other than attainment, for example, social needs.

-Slow progress and low attainment will not automatically mean a pupil is recorded as having SEN.

-When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
-We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.

-For a pupil with English as an additional language, lack of competence in English is not equated with learning difficulties, as understood in the Code of Practice.
+- Class teachers will make regular assessments of progress for all pupils and identify those whose progress is significantly slower than that of their peers starting from the same baseline; Fails to match or better the child's previous rate of progress; Fails to close the attainment gap between the child and their peers or widens the attainment gap. - This may include progress in areas other than attainment, for example, social needs. - Slow progress and low attainment will not automatically mean a pupil is recorded as having SEN. - When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
+We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed. - For a pupil with English as an additional language, lack of competence in English is not equated with learning difficulties, as understood in the Code of Practice.
 Where there is concern about SEN, advice will be sought from the LA and a full assessment of a pupil's language skills obtained.
 This information will form the basis of further work in assisting their learning difficulties.